BillXI/WGPA/README.md

 ### Necessary adjustments

-It's necessary to change the variable $RootFolder in `lib/DCGenes/Utils/Paths.pm` to the path of the folder where you are deploying the website to.
+It's necessary to change the variable $rootFolder in `lib/DCGenes/Utils/Paths.pm` to the path of the folder where you are deploying the website to.

 Also it's necesary to update the database credentials on 3 files: